 Taurine plays a role in eye health by exerting a protective effect on the retina.
-Therefore, dietary supplementation with taurine reduces the damaging effects of diabetes on the retina.
+Therefore, dietary supplementation reduces the damaging effects of diabetes on the retina.
 Additionally, this amino acid is useful for age-related degenerative vision changes.

 - Prevents cataracts (Choudhary & Bodakhe, 2016)